-- The subject property contains a single-unit home built in 1922 located between East Ohio Avenue and East Kentucky Avenue, along South High Street. - The property owner is proposing to rezone the property to a district with a smaller minimum zone lot size that would allow an accessory dwelling unit (ADU).
+- The subject property contains a single-unit home built in 1890 located between East Tennessee Avenue and East Kentucky Avenue, along South Washington Street. - The property owner is proposing to rezone the property to a district that would allow an accessory dwelling unit (ADU).
 The proposed U-SU-B1, Urban, Single-Unit, B1 district allows urban houses and detached accessory dwelling units in the rear yard with a minimum zone lot area of 4,500 square feet.
 The zone district is intended for use in the Urban Neighborhood Context which is characterized by single-unit and two-unit uses.
 Single-unit residential uses are typically located along local and residential arterial streets and structures are usually the Urban House building form.
 The maximum height of the Urban House building form is 30 to 35 feet for the front 65% of the zone lot, 17 to 19 feet in the rear 35% of the zone lot.
 The Detached Accessory Dwelling Unit building form can be a maximum height of 24 feet.
-Further details of the requested zone district can be found in the proposed zone district section of the staff report (below) and in Article 5 of the Denver Zoning Code (DZC).
+Further details of the requested zone district can be found in the proposed zone district section of the staff report (below) and in Article 5 of the Denver Zoning Code (DZC). - The request also retains the Historic Structure Use Overlay District (UO-3) that currently exists on the subject property.
+This use overlay district provides limited flexibility by allowing certain commercial uses in existing Historic Structures.